 There's no test to positively diagnose psychosis.
 However, your GP will ask about your symptoms and possible causes.

 - whether you've been taking illegal substances

 - how your moods have been – for example, whether you've been depressed

 - how you've been functioning day-to-day – for example, whether you're still working

 - whether you have a family history of mental health conditions, such as schizophrenia

-- whether you have any other symptoms
+- about any other symptoms you have

-- a community mental health team – a team of different mental health professionals who provide support to people with complex mental health conditions
+- a community mental health team – a team of mental health professionals who provide support to people with complex mental health conditions

 - an early intervention team – a team of mental health professionals who work with people who have experienced their first episode of psychosis